 News Analysis: The Union Pacific dispute and safety

-The BLE's January 27 strike of the Union Pacific Railroad (UP) comes in the wake of a series of increasingly aggressive steps by the railroad, which threaten to compromise the safety of its workers.
+CLEVELAND, January 29 -- The BLE's Friday night strike of the Union Pacific Railroad (UP) comes in the wake of a series of increasingly aggressive steps by the railroad, which threaten to compromise the safety of its workers.

 UP management has drastically reduced the ability of BLE members to take much needed rest days from work.
 These rest days are essential, as they greatly reduce the risk of on-the-job fatigue-related accidents and injuries.

 Many locomotive engineers are on call 24 hours a day, seven days a week, and often are required to work shifts for more than 12 consecutive hours, although train operation beyond 12 hours is forbidden by federal law.
 Thus, guaranteed rest days provide a key countermeasure to fatigue.